We have information you must know before you buy the Villager.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Minivans aren't supposed to be fun to drive and the Villager doesn't cut corners like a sports car, but it does handle well enough to generate some enthusiasm in the curves.
-The steering is sharp and accurate; the steering system is refined for 1999 for more linear response.
+Minivans aren't supposed to be fun to drive, and the Villager doesn't corner like a sports car.
+But it does handle well enough to generate some enthusiasm in the curves.
+The steering is sharp and accurate, and the Villager tracks very well on the highway, much better than most minivans.
+Stiff crosswinds barely move it from its intended path, and rough roads pass under its tires without jarring the steering wheel.

-The suspension does a good job of taming the natural roll and lean of a tall-bodied wagon.
+The Sport suspension does a good job of taming the natural roll and lean of a tall-bodied wagon.
 The ride seems just a touch stiff over concrete joints and tar strips, but composed over most other highway and street surfaces.
-The front struts were revised for 1999 to improve rebound control, while delivering a softer ride.
-At the rear, new single-leaf tapered springs replace two-leaf units for a smoother ride.
+For the technically curious, the front suspension consists of MacPherson struts with lower A-arms, while the solid rear axle rides on tapered monoleaf springs.
+Shocks are gas-pressurized front and rear and, as we mentioned before, Sport models get an anti-roll bar in the rear as well as the front.

 The brakes can handle repeated stops from highway speeds, but the brake pedal has more travel than a passenger-car driver might want.
-A new anti-lock brake system is designed for improved durability.
+ABS is a $590 extra, even on flagship Estates.

-A new 3.3-liter V6 replaces last year's powerplant, raising output to 170 horsepower from 151.
-That's a significant upgrade, yet this engine is taxed when it has to propel 3800 pounds of vehicle, a family and a full load of vacation gear up a steep grade.
-On a solo run up the East Coast, laden only with Christmas gifts, the Villager was able to overtake other vehicles in a reasonable stretch, but more horsepower would have made passing more comfortable on two-lane roads.
+And despite its trim size and nimble handling, Villager weighs one side or the other of two tons, depending on trim level; add a family and their vacation gear, and the 170-horsepower V6 is a bit taxed when it has to haul it all up a steep grade.
+On a solo run up the East Coast, laden only with Christmas gifts, the Villager was able to overtake other vehicles in a reasonable stretch, but more horsepower would have made passing on two-lanes more comfortable.

-The Villager is a leaner alternative to the longer-wheelbase minivans and that makes it an appealing choice.
-It's more compact than the mass-market minivans, so it's easier to park, yet it offers all the flexibility of bigger minivans and nearly as much room.
+Still, Villager is a leaner alternative to the longer-wheelbase minivans, and that makes it an appealing choice.
+It is more compact than its most popular competitors, so it's easier to park, yet it offers all the flexibility of the bigger minivans and nearly as much room.
+Mercury says the Villager has found great success with folks who no longer have kids to cart around, but still prefer the comfort and convenience of a minivan.

 Villager offers clean styling, a commanding view of the road, and a clever interior design with optional captain's chairs.
 All of this makes it a great alternative to the Dodge Caravan.
 Though prices roll up quickly when you add all the goodies, the Villager's driving characteristics and flexibility make it a good value.